Ian Fraser (surgeon): Life

 From 1952 to 1954 he was President of the Royal College of Surgeons in Ireland.
 In 1958 he was President of the Association of Surgeons in Great Britain and Ireland.
 In 1962 he was President of the British Medical Association.
 In 1963 he received his first knighthood.
 In 1964 he was President of the Queens University Association.
-He was Chairman of the Police authority 1970 to 1976.
+He was Chairman of the Police Authority from 1970 to 1976.
 As founding Chairman of the Northern Ireland Police Authority and a member of the Ulster Defence Regiment advisory council he was at least twice the subject of IRA bomb attacks.

 His more unusual awards and honours include Knight of Justice and Bailiff Grand Cross.
 He was knighted by Queen Elizabeth II in 1979 as Knight Commander of the Order of St John.
 He also received multiple honorary doctorates.
 France created him a Chevalier de Légion d'honneur, Belgium made him Ordre de la Couronne and the Dutch made him Ordre van Oranje-Nassau.

 He died in Belfast on 11 May 1999.
-He is buried with his wife Eleanor Mitchell (1902-1999) at St Patricks in Drumbeg, Northern Ireland.
+He is buried with his wife Eleanor Mitchell (1902-1999) at St Patrick's in Drumbeg, Northern Ireland.